Improving financial literacy: How BestPrep and North Star are making a difference for Minnesota

 “I’ve seen the impact it makes on adults when we are trying to get them organized and sometimes out of a hole, and I’ve seen the gratitude they have.
 But what I’m seeing now is how we can start to shape the minds of young adults at the perfect moment when their habits start to form.
 My intervention could prevent this young person from being 35 and buried in debt with no future savings.”

--Chase Brakke, Vice President of Disability Insurance and Property and Casualty
+-Chase Brakke, Vice President of Business Owner Solutions

 When personal finance training starts in the classroom, it can have a ripple effect on generations of students.
 “Just last month,” describes Kaitz, “A student who had played our Stock Market Game in 1991 reached out to let us know he is now a successful financial planner in California, and he credits his career choice to playing our game back in high school.”